whg-training/statistics-course/Genes/practicals/Genes across species/Memory_issues_and_how_to_solve_them.md

 fields of interest.
 And then uses the same regular expression to remove the field from the attributes.
 The crucial point here, however, is not the regular expressions themselves (which are just a tool to do the parsing) but the fact that the data is never copied around.
-This version is back down to < 2Gb of memory - still a lot of memory, but much less.
+This version is back down to < 2Gb of memory.

 ### Memory vs. performance